 Mean score of companies in the Construction Work industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Skidmore Owings And Merrill's score of 6 is lower than 77% of the industry.
+Skidmore Owings And Merrill's score of 21 is higher than 82% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Skidmore, Owings & Merrill LLP, headquartered in the United States, has set ambitious climate commitments aimed at significantly reducing its carbon emissions.
 Although specific emissions data for the most recent year is not available, the firm has established clear reduction targets.
-The company commits to a 67% reduction in absolute Scope 1 and Scope 2 greenhouse gas (GHG) emissions by 2033, using 2019 as the baseline year.
-Additionally, Skidmore, Owings & Merrill aims to reduce Scope 3 emissions from the use of sold products by 64% per square metre of building floor area within the same timeframe.
-These targets align with the necessary reductions to limit global warming to 1.5°C, demonstrating the firm's commitment to sustainable practices in the professional services sector.
-Overall, Skidmore, Owings & Merrill's initiatives reflect a proactive approach to addressing climate change and reducing their environmental impact.
+By 2033, Skidmore, Owings & Merrill aims to achieve a 67% reduction in absolute Scope 1 and Scope 2 greenhouse gas (GHG) emissions from a 2019 baseline.
+Additionally, the firm is committed to reducing Scope 3 emissions associated with the use of sold products by 64% per square metre of building floor area within the same timeframe.
+These targets align with the Science Based Targets initiative (SBTi) and are designed to support the global effort to limit warming to 1.5°C. Skidmore, Owings & Merrill's commitment reflects a proactive approach to sustainability within the professional services sector, demonstrating leadership in addressing climate change through substantial emissions reductions.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.